-We talked to Teemu Karenius, the co-founder and CEO of Yonoton, about digital ordering and service, and he had the following to say:-
+Teemu Karenius, the co-founder and CEO of Yonoton tells us about digital ordering services for the hospitality and entertainment sector.

 First of all, how are you and your family doing in these COVID-19 times?